Handbook

 ***Students with disabilities who violate the weapons policy shall be disciplined in accordance with the requirements of the Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act.

 ***A student who finds a weapon on the way to school or in a school location, or a student who discovers that they accidentally have a weapon in their possession and takes the weapon immediately to the principal’s office shall not be considered to possess a weapon.
-If it would be impractical or dangerous to take the weapon to the principal’s office, a student shall not be considered to possess a weapon if he or she immediately turns the weapon over to an administrator, teacher or head coach or immediately notifies an administrator, teacher or head coach of the weapon’s location.
+If it would be impractical or dangerous to take the weapon to the principal’s office, a student shall not be considered to possess a weapon if they immediately turns the weapon over to an administrator, teacher or head coach or immediately notifies an administrator, teacher or head coach of the weapon’s location.

-23. Unique Situations
+26. Unique Situations

 Discipline situations that arise which are not covered by these guidelines will be handled on a case-by-case basis.
 Behaviors that are willful and disruptive or potentially harmful are included.
 Unique or special situations may call for an adjustment in the discipline policies to meet the school and/or district’s needs.

-Definitions
+Behavior Consequence Definitions

-● Restitution - A student could choose to fix a problem or mistake, or to set things right.
+- Restitution - A student could choose to fix a problem or mistake, or to set things right.
 Restitution may be done instead of a consequence or along with a consequence.

-● Expulsion -An action taken by the school board to prohibit an enrolled student from further attendance for a period up to 12 months from the date the student is expelled.
+- Expulsion - An action taken by the school board to prohibit an enrolled student from further attendance for a period up to 12 months from the date the student is expelled.

-● Exclusion -An action taken by a school board to prevent enrollment or re-enrollment of a pupil for a period which will not extend beyond the school year.
+- Exclusion - An action taken by a school board to prevent enrollment or re-enrollment of a pupil for a period which will not extend beyond the school year.

 Office Visits